SeaHogs/tp/docs/UserGuide.md

 ### Editing an appointment : `edita`

-Edits the start time and duration of an appointment of an existing person.
+Edits the start time and/or duration of an appointment of an existing person.

+__Format:__ `edita INDEX [s/START TIME] [d/DURATION]`

+Edit both start time and duration:

-Format: `edita INDEX s/START TIME d/DURATION`
+`edita INDEX s/START TIME d/DURATION`

+Edit only the start time:

+`edita INDEX s/START TIME`

+Edit only the time duration:

+`edita INDEX d/DURATION`

 __`INDEX`: Index of the to be edited appointment in the appointment list__
 * The index should not be out of range nor negative.